This Week's Finds in Mathematical Physics (1-50): October 17, 1994

 The problem of time in quantum gravity is a bit tricky to describe, since it takes different guises in different approaches to quantum gravity, but I have attempted to give a rough introduction to it in \hyperlink{week11}{``Week 11''} and \hyperlink{week27}{``Week 27''}.
-One way to get a feeling for it is to realize that anything you are used to doing with Hamiltonians in quantum mechanics or quantum field theory, you CAN'T do in quantum gravity, at least not in any simple way, because there is no Hamiltonian in general relativity, but only a ``Hamiltonian constraint'' --- which in quantum gravity becomes the Wheeler-DeWitt equation Now, people know there is a mystical relationship between time and temperature that might be written where \(t\) is time, \(T\) is temperature, and \(k\) is Boltzmann's constant.
+One way to get a feeling for it is to realize that anything you are used to doing with Hamiltonians in quantum mechanics or quantum field theory, you \emph{can't} do in quantum gravity, at least not in any simple way, because there is no Hamiltonian in general relativity, but only a ``Hamiltonian constraint'' --- which in quantum gravity becomes the Wheeler--DeWitt equation

+Now, people know there is a mystical relationship between time and temperature that might be written where \(t\) is time, \(T\) is temperature, and \(k\) is Boltzmann's constant.
 This equation is a bit of an exaggeration!
 But the point is that in quantum theory, when there is a Hamiltonian \(H\) around one evolves states using the operator while the Gibbs state, that is, the equilibrium state at temperature \(T\), is given by the density matrix It is this fact that relates statistical mechanics and quantum field theory so closely.

 Now, in quantum gravity things aren't so simple, since there isn't a Hamiltonian (just a Hamiltonian constraint).
 However, people \emph{do} know that there are all sorts of funny relationships between statistical mechanics and quantum gravity.
 For example, an accelerating observer in Minkowski space will see the vacuum as a heat bath with temperature proportional to her acceleration, so in curved spacetime, where there are no truly inertial frames, there really is no well-defined notion of a vacuum; in some vague sense, all there are is ``thermal'' states.
 This fact is also somehow related to Hawking radiation, and to the notion of black hole entropy\ldots{} but really, there is a lot that nobody understands about all these connections!